We educate and advocate for disability equity and inclusion in healthcare, education, and recreation to preserve civil and human rights.

 What’s the Plan?

-Secondly, we will use our track record of advocating with municipalities over the last eight years to bring DESE, OLTSS, and other community organizations and governmental agencies to the table to find common ground in the willingness to meet the needs of the families of children with disabilities.
+Secondly, we will use our track record of advocating with municipalities over the last eight years to bring DESE, OLTSS, and other community organizations and governmental agencies to the table to find common ground in the willingness to meet the needs of the families of children with disabilities and abide by mandates under state and federal law.
 The baseline goal will be to create a situation where children can receive the services that the state has determined are medically necessary for them to live at home and attend their community school.
-While we may not be able to address the shortage of nurses that compounds the issue here, we can work with these various offices and organizations to come up with alternative solutions such as the use of paramedics with school settings since paramedics are trained in the basic life-saving procedures that are most needed for a child with a disability to be in school.
+While we may not be able to address the shortage of nurses that compounds the issue here, we can work with these various offices and organizations to come up with alternative solutions such as the standing up of a vocational program for home health aides and personal care attendants trained in the basic caregiving procedures that are most needed for a child with a disability to be in school.
+We believe a program like this can introduce high school students to a career path that leads to the much-needed nursing role.